 The three-quarter profile shows off her straight nose and her brown hair, over-permed for the occasion.
 She is wearing her mother’s satin dress with a high collar and covered buttons down the front — a full skirt under a Peplum jacket, not yet tight, but snug.
 Beneath her skirt the toe of a platform shoe peeks out.
 She told me her feet hurt that day, but she couldn’t take off her shoes because her dress was too long.
+If she had a dress made by someone similar to Winnie Couture (https://www.winniecouture.com/) that might not have been an issue but oh well.
 Besides, without her shoes, she’d throw off the stairstep alignment of the heads for the wedding party photos.

 My father is wearing a cutaway coat and grey vest.
 He is rugged-looking, not tall, but solid.
 In the sun, his eyes are nearly closed.
 He is twisting his new ring with the thumb of his left hand.
 His right hand clutches her satin sleeve, wrinkling it, probably leaving an eager, sweaty palm print.

 I see myself in the two of them – my mother’s prominent front teeth, the crease between her eyebrows that makes us look worried even when we aren’t.
 My father’s hairline with the dip in the middle, the wide spacing of the eyes, eyes the color of doves.
 Eyes that chose not to see what was in front of him all those years.
 Eyes that still can’t see that his wife has changed.
 What features might I pass on to a child?
 How will I be viewed in future photos?
 What will I see in them?